-Short name: cv
+Short name: by

+None.

+Features

+None.

+Constraints

+None.

-9.2.19.2.4 GeneralView
+9.2.19.2.3 GeneralView

+Element

+ViewDefinition

+Description

-View definition to present any members of exposed model element(s).
+ViewDefinition to present any members of exposed model element(s).
 This is the most general view, enabling presentation of any model element.
 The typical rendering in graphical notation is as a graph of nodes and edges.

 Specializations of GeneralView can be specified through appropriate selection of filters, e.g.:

-- package view, filtering on Package, Package containment, package Import - definition and usage view, filtering on Definition, Usage, Specialization, FeatureTyping (covering defined by) - requirement view, filtering on RequirementDefinition, RequirementUsage, Specialization, FeatureTyping, SatisfyRequirementUsage, AllocationDefinition, AllocationUsage, ... - view and viewpoint view, filtering on ViewDefinition, ViewUsage, ViewpointDefinition, ViewpointUsage, RenderingDefinition, RenderingUsage, ConcernDefinition, ConcernUsage, StakeholderMembership, ... - language extension view, filtering on Metaclass, MetadataFeature, MetadataAccessExpression, ...
+package view, filtering on Package, Package containment, package Import definition and usage view, filtering on Definition, Usage, Specialization, FeatureTyping (covering defined by) requirement view, filtering on RequirementDefinition, RequirementUsage, Specialization, FeatureTyping, SatisfyRequirementUsage, AllocationDefinition, AllocationUsage, view and viewpoint view, filtering on ViewDefinition, ViewUsage, ViewpointDefinition, ViewpointUsage, RenderingDefinition, RenderingUsage, ConcernDefinition, ConcernUsage, StakeholderMembership, language extension view, filtering on Metaclass, MetadataFeature, MetadataAccessExpression,

-Note: filters are specified by referencing concepts from the KerML.kerml and SysML.sysml standard library packages.
+Note: filters are specified by referencing concepts from the KerML and SysML standard library packages.

 Short name: gv

+General Types

+None.

+Features

+None.

+Constraints

+None.

-9.2.19.2.5 GeometryView
+9.2.19.2.4 GeometryView

+Element

+ViewDefinition

-View definition to present a visualization of exposed spatial items in two or three dimensions Valid nodes and edges in a GeometryView are:
+ViewDefinition to present a visualization of exposed spatial items in two or three dimensions Valid nodes and edges in a GeometryView are:

-- Spatial item, including shape
+- · Spatial item, including shape

 - Coordinate frame

 - Feature related to spatial item, such as a quantity (e.g. temperature) of which values are to be rendered on a color scale